RiritoNinigaya/RomeTWRemasteredHotfixMouseKeyboard/README.md

 # RomeTWRemasteredHotfixMouseKeyboard

-RomeTWRemasteredHotfixMouseKeyboard by RiritoNinigaya(Just Mouse and Keyboard Hotfix for Rome:TW Remastered)
+This is Just Hotfix for Rome:TW while This Game is not properly initializated driver mouse and keyboard...  **So Enjoy!!!**